 What: A refined French restaurant.
 They call it a modern French brasserie, but we think that’s understated – it’s so much more.

 Where: Henrietta Street in the centre of Covent Garden.

 Why: Because French dining has a sophistication that everyone should get a taste of – and because Frenchie does it so well.
 Definitely one best saved for special occasions, this restaurant – tucked away in the bustle of Covent Garden – is a hot spot that needs to be on your radar.
 With a clean, minimal aesthetic, Frenchie offers seasonal dishes (with an ever-changing menu) created by Chef Greg Marchand.
 Take your pick of the a la carte menu or go for the tasting menu option (they have a vegetarian one too) for courses that perfectly flow from one to the next.
 Feeling fancy?
 Opt for the wine pairing alongside the tasting menu where Frenchie’s exceptionally knowledgable staff will take you through each wine from origin to climate and everything in-between.

 Menu Highlights: We would certainly recommend eating from the tasting menu.
 It’s hard to pinpoint exactly what you’ll have (as the chef frequently updates it to comply with the seasonal ingredients), but what we can tell you is that it will be well balanced – you’ll get sweet, savoury and plenty of surprises along the way.

 Book Here: Frenchie

 What To Wear: Dress well for the occasion.
-A smart polo shirt and trousers give off a Parisian twist suitable for fine dining in London.
+A shirt, trousers and a printed blazer gives off a Parisian twist suitable for fine dining in London.
 Smart shoes are better than trainers here.